coldtype/coldtype/README.md

 ## Why “coldtype”?

-Coldtype refers to the short-lived era of early digital typesetting (extending roughly from the late 1940s to the widespread adoption of personal computing in the early 1990s), during which time computers were used to control various analog photographic processes for setting type, technologies no known, usually, as “phototype,” but sometimes also known as “coldtype,” to distinguish it from hot-metal type, which was the previous standard.
+Coldtype refers to the short-lived era of early digital typesetting (extending roughly from the late 1940s to the widespread adoption of personal computing in the early 1990s), during which time computers were used to control various analog photographic processes for setting type, technologies now known, usually, as “phototype,” but sometimes also known as “coldtype,” to distinguish it from hot-metal type, which was the previous standard.
 (And it was hot — Linotype machines were known to squirt molten lead out at the operator.)

 Phototype/coldtype was a hybrid moment in typographic history, and a fascinating one — 500 years of metal-type-based assumptions were upended all at once, as letters now did not need to live on a rectangular metal body, meaning they could get really close together.
 (Which, for me, really helps explain, like, all of graphic design between 1960 and 1980.)